 There are many companies that specialize in producing custom Class B RV’s but it’s not going to be cheap.
 Still, if you’re already investing in an RV it might make sense to pay the extra amount and go all the way!

-The other factor is how do you plan on using your RV?
+The other factor is how you plan on using your RV.
 If you’re going to live full-time for a few years then the custom option makes a lot of sense.
-But if you’re using your rig a few months out of the year and maybe renting it the rest of the time then paying to elevate every surface in the RV probably doesn’t make sense.
+But if you’re using your rig a few months out of the year and maybe renting it the rest of the time, then paying to elevate every surface in the RV probably doesn’t make sense.

 Closing Thoughts

-The fact is, that even if you’re tall (like very tall) you can still find a Class B RV that works for you!
+The fact is, even if you’re tall (like very tall) you can still find a Class B RV that works for you!
 Tall folks don’t have to be excluded from the joys of RV living!
+Choosing a rig able to comfortably accommodate taller individuals, will help avoid any regrets further down the line when you could experience negative results from having bad posture in a low RV.

 Since I’m 6’3” I appreciate your article.
 The next measurement is the overall length or the ontour 2.2 may prevent a parking issue touring the USA in small towns .
 We have parking restrictions of 21’ in some towns near us .